osimicek/cpp-client/README.md

 Implementation of HotRod client in C++.
+==============
 Client can comunicate with intelligence 0x01, 0x02, 0x03.
-==============

-Start server
+Start cache server
 --------------
 1 server
 ```bash